 Homemade Strawberry Ice Cream

-- 1 pound fresh strawberries, diced
+- 1 pound fresh strawberries, about 3 cups diced

 - ¾ cup (150 g) granulated sugar, divided